 Should you experience any of the above systems and need to visit a testing centre, please see the list of nearby testing sites on our Medical page or on the BCCDC website directly.

 Onsite Nursing Labs

 While classroom sessions have shifted online to virtual classrooms, the hands-on lab and nursing skills practice must continue to be done in-person, onsite at OMNI College.

 Students will practice in our newly-expanded lab space, where all hospital beds, demonstration stations, and equipment have been properly separated so they remain 6 feet/2 meters apart and social distancing may be observed.

 Students are required to wipe down all lab equipment and materials after each use.
 Disinfectant is provided in the labs and they are readily available at multiple sanitization stations throughout the campus.
 Lab faculty also conduct a thorough cleaning of all equipment used at the end of each day.

 To prepare and support all international students coming to Canada and who are enrolled in OMNI College’s programs, we have prepared a detailed COVID-19 International Student Arrival and Quarantine Guide.
 This guide includes a pre-arrival checklist and all the steps and information needed for a student to take the journey to Canada.
-The guide details preparations for before and during travel, upon arrival in Canada, and during and after self-quarantine.
+The guide details preparations for before and during travel, upon arrival in Canada, and during and after self-quarantine (if required).

 It is imperative that international students share the details of their travel plans with their OMNI Admissions Advisor so that appropriate precautions and guidance can be provided.

 You can also access up-to-date information from the Canadian government website here: https://www.canada.ca/en/immigration-refugees-citizenship/services/study-canada/study-permit/prepare-arrival.html